 These tests, or a combination of these tests, in conjunction with their own internal quality controls, manufacturing parameters, and familiarity with comparable surfaces, assist manufacturers in determining product use classifications.

 ANSI A326.3 provides DCOF specifications, product use classifications, and guidance on specifying hard surface flooring materials.
 It’s intended for a wide variety of users, ranging from the general public to manufacturers, designers and architects.
 This simple classification system is a key step forward for better specifications of flooring.
 Most importantly, the availability of this product use information in the marketplace will lead to better specifications and correspondingly a reduction in slip events.
 That is significant for consumer safety.

 “This revision to A326.3, resulting from years of testing, research, and consensus-building, represents perhaps the most significant slip/fall communications advancement in the flooring industry since the 1950’s when standards were proposed to measure the frictional properties of flooring.”

--Bill Griese, Director of Standards Development and Sustainability Initiatives, Tile Council of North America
+-Bill Griese, Deputy Executive Director, Tile Council of North America

 Due to the importance of this standard, TCNA provides a free download of ANSI 326.3.
 Read more about the significance of product use categories in our Flooring Material Comparison section.